ugraveknight/Healslut-Master/README.md

 it will be worth it

-I would like to make a function that tracks teammate deaths and leverages them against the user for things like the above mentioned writing game or a temporary speed decrease.
+I would like to make a function that tracks teammate deaths and leverages them against the user for things like the above-mentioned writing game or a temporary speed decrease.

 The program is pretty well optimized, but on slower computers a longer delay between screenshots could be used.

+I'd like to provide a menu selector for download soundgasm files and iateacrayon/wiki/list pics